PostHog/posthog.com/contents/tutorials/laravel-analytics.md

 ## 1. Create a basic Laravel app

-To show you the basics of using PostHog analytics in your backend, we create a simple Laravel app that has two pages:
+We start by creating a simple Laravel app that has two pages:

 1. A `login` page where a user can enter their name, email, and company name in form.
 2. A `home` page that has some text and a button.